-During the years ended December 31, 2022 and 2021, there were no transfers between levels.
+During the years December 31, 2023 and 2022, there were no transfers between levels.
 The financial instruments not measured at FVTPL are short-term financial assets and financial liabilities whose carrying amounts approximate fair value.

 10. Investments with structured entities: